hito16/ffmpeg-wiiu/examples/README.md

 B. Wiiload - needed for final integration tests on Wii U system.
 Quickly push changes to a running WiiU system.
    - install the wiiload plugin, and following the instructions
+   - Aroma wiiload plugin takes away most of the pain.
+At this point, no reason to not upgrade Aroma.

 Note: So far, in my limited experience, homebrew runs on CEMU Windows, but hangs on CEMU for Mac

+##### Logging / Debugging
+ I've reached to end of printing to the screen and saving to files.
+ TBD - set up udp logging and gdb plug in.